 We estimated the fair value of the customer relationships of \$455 million using the multi-period excess earnings method of the income approach, which incorporated the estimated future cash flows associated with the net earnings attributable to the acquired customer relationships.
 The estimated future cash flows were discounted to their present value using an appropriate risk-adjusted discount rate from the perspective of a market participant.
-Key assumptions used in estimating future cash flows included forecasted product selling prices, future production and sales volumes, probability of renewal, projected natural gas costs, operating rates, operating expenses, inflation, tax rates, capital spending, and contributory asset charges, among other factors.
+Key assumptions used in estimating future cash flows include forecasted product selling prices, future production and sales volumes, probability of renewal, projected natural gas costs, operating rates, operating expenses, inflation, tax rates, capital spending, and contributory asset charges, among other factors.
 The discount rate utilized in estimating the fair value of the customer relationships was 9.0% and was derived using a capital asset pricing model and publicly available data for comparable companies to estimate the cost of equity financing.
 We used Moody's Baa corporate bonds as a benchmark to estimate the cost of debt.
-Additional assumptions utilized in the valuation of the forecasted cash flows and the tax amortization benefit, among other factors.
+Additional assumptions utilized in the valuation of the customer relationships included the duration of the forecasted cash flows and the tax amortization benefit, among other factors.

 The terms of the Supply Contract were determined to be unfavorable compared to market as of the acquisition date.
 Therefore, we estimated the fair value of the Supply Contract liability of \$757 million using the with and without method of the income approach.
 This method included estimating the future cash flows by applying both a market price and the contract price in determining the respective forecasted sales.
-The difference in the estimated future cash flows using the resulting forecasted sales was then discounted to present value at the date of acquisition using an appropriate risk-adjusted discount rate from the perspective of a market price in excess of the contract price, future production and sales volumes, probability of renewal, and inflation, among other factors.
+The difference in the estimated future cash flows using the resulting forecasted sales was then discounted to present value at the date of acquisition using an appropriate risk-adjusted discount rate from the perspective of a market participant.
+Key assumptions used in estimating future cash flows include forecasted product selling price, specifically the market price in excess of the contract price, future production and sales volumes, probability of renewal, and inflation, among other factors.
 The discount rate utilized in estimating the fair value of the Supply Contract liability was 6.2% and was derived based on the historical cost of our issued debt and treasury and corporate bond yields as of the acquisition date.
 Additional assumptions utilized in the valuation of the Supply Contract liability included the duration of the forecasted cash flows, among other factors.